‘Uncertainty is not our friend’: Scientists are still struggling to understand the sea level risks posed by Antarctica

 In one study, a group of 84 international experts using hundreds of simulations found a relatively muted Antarctic response as the climate warms in coming decades.
 That’s largely because a rise in snow falling on the ice sheet could substantially offset the loss of ice to the ocean at the continent’s perimeter, the study says.
 Only a minority of models, the scientists noted, produced a more alarming response.

-Meanwhile, in a second study, a smaller group of experts included an additional process in their model, known as “marine ice-cliff instability,” which factors in the potential for faster collapses of ice from large glaciers perched against the ocean.
-This research found that a startling amount of sea level rise could result if global warming reaches about 3 degrees Celsius (5.4 degrees Fahrenheit) above preindustrial levels.
-The world already has exceeded 1 degree Celsius of warming.
+Meanwhile, in a second study, a smaller group of experts published a model that included an additional process known as “marine ice-cliff instability” that factors into the potential for faster collapses of ice from large glaciers perched against the ocean.
+This research found that a startling amount of sea level rise could result if global warming reaches about three degrees Celsius (5.4 degrees Fahrenheit) above preindustrial levels.
+The world already has exceeded one degree Celsius of warming.

 At this point, the authors found, ice losses could greatly accelerate beginning in the second half of this century and extending well beyond it, with particularly rapid sea level rise in the 2100s and 2200s.